ChristosMantis/bioinformatics_tools/README.md

 We simply were bored.

-What programming language are we using and why?
+What programming language are we using?

-What is the name of the program and why?
+C, PERL and maybe some python for the moment